By the people of Revoe, for the people of Revoe!

 The Revoelution Area

-The project focuses on a small area of Blackpool known as Revoe, around Central Drive.
+As stated in our constitution, Revoelution focuses primarily on a small area of Blackpool known as Revoe, around Central Drive.
 The boundary runs from Ribble Road/Palatine Road and the King Edward pub at the North end to Westmorland Ave and Revoe Learning Academy at the South, and from Park Road at the East side to Kent Road/Seasiders Way at the West.
-All our activities must primarily benefit people who live in this area.
+We’re happy to help people from other areas of Blackpool but our work focuses on Revoe.

 History